Soil mechanics: Grain size distribution

 Soils consist of a mixture of particles of different size, shape and mineralogy.
 Because the size of the particles obviously has a significant effect on the soil behavior, the grain size and grain size distribution are used to classify soils.
-The grain size distribution describes the relative proportions of particles of various sizes.
+The grain size distribution (also called soil texture) describes the relative proportions of particles of various sizes.
 The grain size is often visualized in a cumulative distribution graph which, for example, plots the percentage of particles finer than a given size as a function of size.
 The median grain size, $D_{50}$, is the size for which 50% of the particle mass consists of finer particles.
 Soil behavior, especially the hydraulic conductivity, tends to be dominated by the smaller particles, hence, the term "effective size", denoted by $D_{10}$, is defined as the size for which 10% of the particle mass consists of finer particles.

 Sands and gravels that possess a wide range of particle sizes with a smooth distribution of particle sizes are called well graded soils.
 If the soil particles in a sample are predominantly in a relatively narrow range of sizes, the sample is uniformly graded.
 If a soil sample has distinct gaps in the gradation curve, e.g., a mixture of gravel and fine sand, with no coarse sand, the sample may be gap graded.
 Uniformly graded and gap graded soils are both considered to be poorly graded.
 There are many methods for measuring particle-size distribution.
 The two traditional methods are sieve analysis and hydrometer analysis.